CocoaLumberjack/CocoaLumberjack/Documentation/Architecture.md

 ### Loggers

 A logger is a class that does something with a log message.
 The lumberjack framework comes with several different loggers.
 (You can also [create your own](CustomLoggers.md).)
-Loggers such as `DDASLLogger` and `DDTTYLogger` can be used to duplicate the functionality of `NSLog`.
+Loggers such as `DDOSLogger` can be used to duplicate the functionality of `NSLog`.
 And `DDFileLogger` can be used to write log messages to a log file.

 You can have multiple simultaneous loggers.
 So you could, for example, log to the console and a file at the same time.
 You can add and remove loggers at any time.